Solidago gigantea

 Solidago gigantea is a North American plant species in the family Asteraceae.
 Its common names include tall goldenrod and giant goldenrod, among others.

-Goldenrod is the state flower of Kentucky, and Solidago gigantea is the state flower of Nebraska.
+Goldenrod is the state flower of Kentucky and of Nebraska.

 Description

 Solidago gigantea is a perennial herb that reaches heights of up to 2 m tall, sometimes spreading by means of underground rhizomes.
 It often grows in clumps with no leaves at the base but numerous leaves on the stem.
 At the top, each stem produces a sizable array of many small flower heads, sometimes several hundred.
 Each head is yellow, containing both disc florets and ray florets.

 Habitat

 Solidago gigantea is found in a wide variety of natural habitats, although it is restricted to areas with at least seasonally moist soils.

 Distribution

 It is a widespread species known from most of non-arctic North America east of the Rocky Mountains.
 It has been reported from every state and province from Alberta to Nova Scotia to Florida to Texas, and also from the state of Nuevo León in northeastern Mexico.